unixpickle/reflex/README.md

 This is a prototype language designed around defining objects and patching them.

-Reflex generalizes object-oriented inheritence to infinite levels of recurrence.
+Reflex generalizes object-oriented inheritence from two-layers to infinite layers.
 In an OOP language, classes have methods, and you can subclass a class to override methods.
-In reflex, there are effectively "classes on classes on classes" all the way down&mdash;you can override variables within methods just like you would by overriding methods on a class.
+In reflex, there are effectively "classes on classes on classes" all the way down&mdash;you can override variables within methods just like you would override methods on a class.

 # Examples